Theodore Saloutos Book Award

 Jesse Hoffnung-Garskof

-Racial Migrations: New York City and the Revolutionary Politics of the Spanish Caribbean
+Racial Migrations: New York City and the Revolutionary Politics of the Spanish Caribbean.

 (Princeton University Press, 2019).

-Honorable Mention
+2020 – Honorable Mention

-Benjamin Francis-Fallon, Rise of the Latino Vote: A History (Harvard University Press, 2019)
+Rise of the Latino Vote: A History.

 2019